withchristopher/create-readme/Develop/README.md

 * [License](#license)

 # Description
-t
+This generates a readme file for your application hosted on GitHub

 # Installation
-tt
+Install nodejs from nodejs website.
+Next, install inquirer npm package.

 # Usage
-tt
+Usage is open to all who reference origin.

 # Contribution
-t
+Request contribution via my email

 # Tests
-t
+Test in VS-Code

 # License
 MIT

 # Questions
-My GitHub Username is: t, with a link to my page: https://github.com/t <br>
+My GitHub Username is: withchristopher, with a link to my page: https://github.com/withchristopher <br>
-My email is t <br>
+My email is chmaxwel@icloud.com <br>